Dalton Hilliard: Professional career

-Hilliard played eight seasons with the New Orleans Saints.
+Hilliard played eight seasons with the New Orleans Saints, who drafted him in the second round of the 1986 NFL Draft.
 His most productive season came in 1989 when he rushed for 1,262 yards and scored 18 touchdowns.
 He became the first player in NFL history to rush for 1200 yards, catch 50 passes, score 18 touchdowns and have fewer than 8 fumbles in a single season.